 If I had free time, my favorite activity for the weekend evenings was hanging out in the Harvard yard, reading a good book that I found in the library earlier that day, or at Starbucks, painting, or catching up with friends.

 Weekends also became the time to do chores such as laundry; or if we felt like it, go to Boston to do shopping or other outings!

 We used to frequently spend the weekend evenings cooking in the dormitory kitchen or with friends.
 It’s also common to grab drinks and a quick bite outside with friends.
 I used to spend most of the weekend nights working on extracurricular projects, such as working on my book, writing/hobbies or finishing up my homework.
 And if I had nothing or too much work to do, then I would just watch TV with friends or by myself!

-My Harvard student life was filled with so much more than I can write in one short simple article.
-There is so much more worth mentioning, such as travels, taking classes at Other Harvard schools, exploring the campus and a million other extra curricular activities that students are involved in.
+So much more filled my Harvard student life than I can write in one short simple article.
+There is so much more worth mentioning, such as travels, taking classes at Other Harvard schools, exploring the campus and a million other extra curricular activities.
 It’s a colorful, exploratory life, and words can’t even do justice to it!